quii/learn-go-with-tests/structs/readme.md

 ```

 The only new syntax here is creating an "anonymous struct".
-We are declaring a slice of structs with two fields, the `shape` and the `want`.
+We are declaring a slice of structs by using `[]struct` with two fields, the `shape` and the `want`.
 Then we fill the array with cases.

 We then iterate over them just like we do any other slice, using the struct fields to run our tests.